zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod02_Building Azure IaaS-Based Server Applications by using ARM.md

     - When prompted to enter passphrase, press **Enter** twice.

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a variable which value designates the public key of the newly generated key pair:
+1. Within the SSH session to the Azure VM **lab03vm1**, run the following to create a variable which value designates the public key of the newly generated key pair:

     ```sh
     PUBLIC_KEY=$(cat ~/.ssh/id_rsa.pub)
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a variable which value designates the public key of the newly generated key pair and which takes into account any special character the public key might include:
+1. Within the SSH session to the Azure VM **lab03vm1**, run the following to create a variable which value designates the public key of the newly generated key pair and which takes into account any special character the public key might include:

     ```sh
     PUBLIC_KEY_REGEX="$(echo $PUBLIC_KEY | sed -e 's/\\/\\\\/g; s/\//\\\//g; s/&/\\\&/g')"